ethersphere/bee-staging/README.md

 $ NAMESPACE=bee ./install.sh
 ```

-It will execute two Helmsman DSF files, one for bee-bootnode, one for bee.
+It will execute two Helmsman DSF files - one for bee-bootnode, another for bee.

 Both DSF files use official [Bee Helm Chart](https://github.com/ethersphere/helm/tree/master/charts/bee), and both are deployed in the same Kubernetes namespace.
 Everyone should update name of the namespace to avoid overlapping with other people if working on the same Kubernetes cluster.